Why Are My Koi Losing Color? Guide to Koi Color Loss & Solutions (updated)

-If water shows no signs of change, which is often the case, you’ll need to be on the look out for changes in the behaviour of your fish.
+If water shows no signs of change, which is often the case, you’ll need to be on the lookout for changes in the behaviour of your fish.
 If your koi are unhappy with their conditions, they’ll certainly try to let you know – you just need to notice it!
-Koi that are constantly hiding, not taking food, or swimming in circles, all present behaviour common in low water quality conditions.
+Koi that are constantly hiding, not taking food, or swimming in circles, all present behaviour common in poor water quality conditions.

-Something which will help improve water quality and overall water condition is optimizin filtration.
-A poor quality filtration process could be the cause of ammonia and waste build up that is placing extra stress on koi.
-This could be due to a filter box which is too small for your pond, damaged filter media, or lack of beneficial bacteria for bio-filtration.
+Something which will help improve water quality and overall water condition is optimizing filtration.
+A poor quality filtration process could be the cause of ammonia and waste build-up that is placing extra stress on koi.
+This could be due to a filter box that is too small for your pond, damaged filter media, or lack of beneficial bacteria for bio-filtration.
 In terms of koi keeping, water filtration should be one of our main priorities, as koi will either thrive or suffer depending on the filtration you have in place.

-If you filter box is the correct size for your bio-load (waste levels), changing your mechanical and biological media may be a good choice if you feel it’s under performing – a rise in ammonia being a key indicator here.
+If your filter box is the correct size for your bio-load (waste levels), changing your mechanical and biological media may be a good choice if you feel it’s underperforming – a rise in ammonia being a key indicator here.
 Filtration can also be supplemented with beneficial bacteria products or activated carbon, which will help remove heavier organic pollutants that normal media cannot remove.
-Regular cleaning may also be required if you have a lot of debris build up, with both mechanical and bio-media suffering when clogged with “gunk”.
+Regular cleaning may also be required if you have a lot of debris build-up, with both mechanical and bio-media suffering when clogged with “gunk.”